This page is regularly updated as new products come out. This page was last updated December 13, 2019.

 Want to increase the range of your DJI FPV system?
-Unlike with analog systems, you can’t just crank up the output power.
+Unlike with analog systems, you can’t just crank up the output power (edit: holy cow yes you can).
 But you can upgrade the antennas.
 These high-performance Lumenier Axii antennas increase range compared to the stock DJI antennas.

 The DJI Air Unit is bigger than analog video transmitters and many modern frames simply can’t fit it.
 But the overwhelming popularity of the DJI system has frame designers scrambling to build frames specifically intended to carry the DJI Air Unit.
 Here are a few of the best.

 CHEAPEST WORTH HAVING

 The HD1 is based on the community-designed Rotor Riot CL1 frame.
 It’s been stretched to hold the Air Unit, and it comes with 3D printed parts to mount the camera and antennas.